Ceramics & Glass

 Are you a creative person who thrives on making things and exploring ideas?
 Would you like to design and make innovative high quality artefacts using ceramics or glass?

-Located within NCAD’s Department of Applied Material Cultures in the School of Fine Art, Ceramics & Glass at NCAD embraces different types of creative practice, from design for manufacture to unique crafted art objects and architectural framing of ceramics, glass and related materials.
+Located within NCAD’s Department of Applied Materials in the School of Fine Art, Ceramics & Glass at NCAD embraces different types of creative practice, from design for manufacture to unique crafted art objects and architectural framing of ceramics, glass and related materials.
 Work occurs at intimate and architectural scale challenging our relationships to object, surface, transparency, light and space.
 This course supports you to develop your artistic and creative sensibilities with skills in the studio and workshops.
 This is complemented by experience drawn from real world encounters and engagements.

 The programme takes the position that creating from a deep and sensitive knowledge of materials provides you with a basis to engage in a particular creative field and to contribute to interdisciplinary debate with others.